 To help job seekers amid this crisis, I’m spending a lot of time doing 1-1s and resume reviews.
 Below are my most common pieces of advice.

-Mail me your resume (firstname.lastname@example.org) if you want feedback or pointers.
-And if you’re looking for a job, check out our active jobs list on Work at a Startup, which makes it simple to browse the 400+ YC companies that are well-funded and actively hiring, including larger ones like Segment, Brex and Instacart.
+Mail us your resume (firstname.lastname@example.org) if you want feedback or pointers.
+And if you’re looking for a job, check out our active jobs list on Work at a Startup, which makes it simple to browse the 400+ YC companies that are well-funded and actively hiring, including larger ones like Gusto, Brex and Stripe.

 Resume: For each position on your resume, be sure to cover what, how and impact.

 Lastly, do some spring cleaning.
 Remove side projects that don’t necessarily match the job, especially if there are more recent examples on your resume.
 For example, if you’re a lead of a team in your current role, having leadership roles from 10+ years ago in college isn’t as relevant.
 And trim down each position to 3-4 bullet points, maximum.
 It makes it easier for the recruiter/hiring manager to read it all, and shows you can be concise and direct.

 Cold outreach: Highlight 2-3 things you’d be excited to work on at the company — and why.

 When applying to a position, be sure to suggest ways you’d be excited to contribute; include these suggestions on your resume, cover letter or in an intro email.
 Being a genuine user is a huge plus.
 These things can helps you stand out from the hundreds of other resumes in the recruiter’s inbox.